 Jobs from the Kickstart Scheme are open to 16-24 year olds, who are claiming Universal Credit, and are at risk of long term unemployment.
 If you have a work coach they will talk to you about the Kickstart Scheme and whether it’s right for you.

-The first jobs are now live, talk to your work coach to find out more.
+Speak to your work coach to find out more.
 More information about Kickstart can be found on the Job Help website

 T Levels are a brand-new, 2-year qualification that you can do as an alternative to A levels, other post-16 courses or an apprenticeship.
 They bring classroom learning and an extended industry placement together on a course designed with businesses and employers.